udexon/PhosWeb/PhosWeb_UI.md

 ### Legal Responsibilities in HFSS

-1. One of the most fundamental questions concerning Hybrid Free Software Start-ups (HFSS) will be legal responsibilities &mdash; who will be legally responsible for the information and the operations of the projects and how will this affect users.
+1. One of the most fundamental questions concerning Hybrid Free Software Start-Ups (HFSS) will be legal responsibilities &mdash; who will be legally responsible for the information and the operations of the projects and how will this affect users.

 We may draw precedents from existing FOSS projects as well as non-profit charities and Non-Governmental Organizations.